 The play's theme -- warning against hubris, against the foolishness of believing one's nation is invincible and divined by supernatural higher powers -- has, sadly, become more relevant with each passing year.

 Whenever anyone invokes a higher power in the name of war, you have reason to be very afraid, no matter what their religion.

 When my classmates and I emerged from class that morning, we instantly knew something was wrong with the world.
 People everywhere on campus were hugging each other and crying in disbelief.
-As we learned of the attacks, each of us began to wonder: what the hell good is freakin' drama on a planet where this can happen?
-Like everyone in the days following the attacks, my fellow storytellers-in-training (actors, directors, designers, etc.) questioned the paths our lives had chosen and wondered if we were wasting valuable time.
+As we learned of the attacks, each of us began to wonder: what the hell good is freakin' theater on a planet where something this catastrophic can happen?
+Like everyone in the days following the attacks, my fellow storytellers-in-training (actors, directors, designers, etc.) questioned the paths our lives had chosen.
+We wondered if we were wasting valuable time.

 It took me a while but I finally realized that, when catastrophe reared its ugly head, I was doing exactly what I needed to be doing.
 The poetry and vision of The Persians informed and validated that feeling like nothing else.
 Even today, whenever I need motivation to write (or even just to get out of bed each morning), I think of Aeschylus and how his words speak to us across the centuries.
 This is why I write.
 To speak.
 To communicate.
 To let others in the world know that we share the same dreams and blessings and curses, no matter who -- or when -- we are.